It would only makes sense that Nevada would be one of the only states to legalize online poker, and it did so in 2013.

 Where can you play online poker in Nevada?

 The first online poker room to open up in Nevada was Ultimate Poker.
 The company was a subsidiary of the Station Casinos group.
 However, it has since ceased operations.
-In the meantime, two other online poker sites began operating in the state and remain afloat.
+In the meantime, two other online poker sites began operating in the state.
+Only one remains afloat.

-This includes WSOP.com, the online home of the World Series of Poker and Real Gaming Online Poker, an online poker operator owned and run by the South Point Hotel, Casino & Spa.
-Real Gaming Online Poker remains a rather small operator, but WSOP.com is growing every day.
+The site still in action is WSOP.com, the online home of the World Series of Poker.
+Real Gaming Online Poker, an online poker operator owned and run by the South Point Hotel, Casino & Spa, ceased operations in 2016.